-- 3. General physical and chemical properties of proteins (viscosity of solutions, light diffusion, optical activity, mobility in the electric field, absorption of UV rays, solubility in water). - 4.
+- 3. General physical and chemical properties of proteins (optical activity, mobility in the electric field, absorption of UV rays, solubility in water). - 4.
 Stability of protein solutions (the role of a protein charge, hydrate shell, molecular weight, molecule shape).
 Isoelectric state. - 5.
 Denaturation.
 Reversibility of denaturation.
 Mechanisms of denaturing factors action. - 6.
 Sedimentation of proteins (reversible "salting-out", irreversible).